jjasghar/actions-words-really-matter/README.md

 The script can also be run as a [GitHub Action](action.yml) and is available in the [GitHub Action Marketplace](https://github.com/marketplace/actions/words-really-matter).

-For an example run check out this [sample output](https://github.com/jjasghar/master-to-leader-tester/actions/runs/309359300) and the [corresponding pull request](https://github.com/jjasghar/master-to-leader-tester/pull/3/files) is generated.
+For an example run check out this [resulting PR](https://github.com/jjasghar/words-really-matter-tester/pull/6/files).

 To use this function in your repository perform the following steps: